EmpathyApp/EmpathyApp/docs/intro/interactive-intro.md

 DocVer: 0.1

-For a graphical overview, please see the images at the end of this text
+For a graphical overview, please see the images at the end of this text.

 ### Prerequisites